ricebear-org/ricebear-org.github.io/discord.md

 **Please report any rule violations and reach out for help to the moderation team (members above).
 Because rule violations differ in severity, there is no consistent procedure to determine the severity and nature of actions decided by the moderation team.
 Please appeal if any moderation actions are unjustified.**

-**Rule 1: Do not break Discord's Community Guidelines (https://discordapp.com/guidelines).** They apply to ALL Discord guilds, not just ours; if you've been in a public community guild (server), these should be familiar to you.
-If not, please review and understand them.
+**Rule 1: Follow Discord's Community Guidelines (https://discordapp.com/guidelines).** Keep in mind that some guidelines have heavier weight than others (see Rule 1.5 for more).

 **Rule 1.5: Do not do anything (like promoting offensively racist/"alt-right"/threatening content in a good light) that can get our guild and its members in trouble with Discord Trust and Safety.** Discord Trust and Safety are notorious among its well-informed users for mass banning users from the entire service who are residing in guild(s) who fail to enforce parts of the Community Guidelines, even when said users are not active in that/these guild(s).
 They especially pay attention to racist and "alt-right" content.
 This means that this content is especially not welcome here.
 Violations for this rule are taken much more seriously than any other rule listed here.